Study Finds Brain ‘Scars’ On Veterans With Traumatic Brain Injury

 Riedy describes the new study as “just the tip of the iceberg” in terms of research investigating how soldiers are impacted by brain injuries.

 In the study, 834 service members who suffered traumatic brain injuries from 2009 to 2014 underwent MRI scans.
 In addition, 42 adults without head injuries were evaluated as controls.
 The report shows 82% of the brain injuries were caused by bomb blasts.
+The injury law firm based in Bangor is where one can go to get proper legal help in case of traumatic accidents.

 After reviewing the scans, the doctors say they found signs of scarring on the brain in 52 percent of injured patients, with small areas of bleeding in 7 percent and signs of pituitary abnormalities in 29 percent.